brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/9_AzureOpenAI/demos/6_PrivateBot/README.md

 ------------------------------------------

-> This demo is about how to setup secure document searches within a designated network, ensuring that your data remains protected while leveraging the capabilities of Azure OpenAI.
+> This demo is about how to setup secure document searches within a designated network, ensuring that your data remains protected while leveraging the capabilities of Azure OpenAI. <br/>

+> You could use the `RAG pattern` to improve the search experience in your web application.
+For instance, when a `user queries the search system`, it can retrieve `relevant documents from Azure Storage Blob` Containers and use the `retrieved information to generate a more accurate and detailed search result`.

 ## Wiki